 Inappropriate behaviour by volunteers could take the following forms:

 - Physical; For example, the intentional use of force as a punishment, slapping, use of objects to hit with, throwing objects or rough physical handling.

 - Emotional; For example, intimidation, belittling, scapegoating, sarcasm, lack of respect for children’s rights, and attitudes that discriminate on the grounds of race, gender, disability or sexuality.

 - Sexual; For example, sexualised behaviour towards pupils, sexual harassment, sexual assault and rape.

 - Neglect; For example, failing to act to protect a child or vulnerable adult, failing to seek medical attention or failure to carry out an appropriate risk assessment.

-- If a person makes an allegation about a volunteer the chair or other person on the core group of the sponsorship group should be informed immediately.
+- If a person makes an allegation about a volunteer, a chair or other person of the core group should be informed immediately.
 The core group should carry out an urgent initial consideration in order to establish whether there is substance to the allegation.
-The core group should not carry out the investigation itself or interview the accuser/s
+The core group should not carry out the investigation itself or interview the accuser/s.

 - The core group must exercise, and be accountable for, their judgement on the action to be taken, as follows:

-- If the Executive Director decides that the allegation is without foundation and no further formal action is necessary, all those involved should be informed of this conclusion, and the reasons for the decision should be recorded.
+- If the core group decides that the allegation is without foundation and no further formal action is necessary, all those involved should be informed of this conclusion, and the reasons for the decision should be recorded.